Set up Ubuntu on an external drive

 Once the partition has been created - right click on it, select

-and enable the boot
+Manage Flags and enable the boot and esp flags.

 Next, create a linux-swap partition.
 A rule of thumb for the size of this